 There wasn't too much unique or fascinating about the linebackers.

 The other guys Giants fans should watch are Oregon's Kiko Alonso (very talented, he's also long, but he has a few off the field incidents).
 LSU's Kevin Minter had some of the shortest arms, but he was a very solid 246 pounds.
 I've always enjoyed the way Oklahoma's Tom Wort played as well.
 He was one of the lightest linebackers here at 235 pounds, I think he'll test better than expected.

 Shariff Floyd who has gotten a lot of talk here, and elsewhere, was one of the smallest defensive tackles at the combine coming in at 297 pounds and also had the second-shortest arms of any defensive linemen in the draft at 31.68 inches.
 This is not a huge concern for defensive tackles as much as it is for defensive ends, but he'll need to show off great athleticism (which is anticipated) to keep the buzz going at only 297 pounds.

-an unusual interview.
-During his meeting with reporters he saidout of LSU had
+Sam Montgomery out of LSU had an unusual interview.
+During his meeting with reporters he said

 "Definitely, some weeks that we weren't playing harder teams, there was some times when effort was not needed, It's definitely one of those things when we had the big boys and everything coming in, the 'Bama's or the South Carolina's, I grabbed real close to those guys and I went all out for them."